 How did VoIP get to this point?

 VoIP leverages all of the efficiency of the most modern internet broadband connections.
-Hence as the internet connectivity becomes faster & cheaper so do VoIP based communication services.
+Hence as internet connectivity becomes faster & cheaper so do VoIP-based communication services.
 It is an intrinsic relationship where VoIP heavy-weight players such as RingCentral, or the Canadian Versature, continue to push the innovation and reach of the VoIP market.

 VoIP for All